kaseyvee/kaseyvee/README.md

 ## in the works:

-- currently reviewing: python 🐍
+- reviewing python 🐍
+- learning typescript 📄
+- update portfolio website with works in progress 🛠

 ## don't be shy stalk me 🌝: